CKs-Technology-News/PrivacyTools/README.md

 - Tasker

 Privacy oriented alternatives:
-- [AppFlowy](https://github.com/AppFlowy-IO/appflowy) – AppFlowy is an open-source alternative to Notion.
+- [AppFlowy](https://github.com/AppFlowy-IO/appflowy) – An open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.
 - [Bangle.io](https://bangle.io) – A free alternative to Notion that takes markdown notes saved right in your computer.
 - [Hyperdraft](https://hyperdraft.rosano.ca) – An open-source notes app that works in the browser and syncs with 0data protocols.
 - [TinyList](https://tinylist.app/) – Create and share notes and checklists, without sacrificing your privacy.